 To get involved you don’t need any medical experience or specialist knowledge.
 You do need an interest in health and social care research, some time to spare and a willingness to share your thoughts and ideas with us.
 We want to work with you to find out how your experiences can help shape our research.
-We offer payment for your time, agreed in advance, and cover reasonable expenses.
+We offer payment for your time and cover reasonable expenses.

 Sometimes we need patients, service users or carers with relevant experience for a research study.
 This might include people with a particular health problem, who have had particular treatments or used specific services, or are from a particular social group.

-To find out more, get in touch with Rosie Davies, Research Fellow (PPI), on 0117 328 8469 or email: Rosemary3.Davies@uwe.ac.uk.
+To find out more, get in touch with Rosie Davies, Research Fellow (PPI), Rosemary3.Davies@uwe.ac.uk, or Mike Bell, Public Involvement Facilitator, email@example.com.
 Opportunities to get involved are also advertised in a newsletter called Newsflash.

-We have a public involvement team and regional public involvement network called People in Health West of England.
-The team works across five health networks in the region, including ARC West, the NIHR Bristol Biomedical Research Centre, the West of England Academic Health Science Network, the NIHR Clinical Research Network: West of England and Bristol Health Partners.
-These partners work with NHS trusts, local authorities and other service providers, clinical commissioning groups, universities, Healthwatch and the NIHR Research Design Service South West.
+People in Health West of England has seven partner organisations in the region, including ARC West, the NIHR Bristol Biomedical Research Centre, the West of England Academic Health Science Network, the NIHR Clinical Research Network: West of England, the NIHR Blood and Transplant Research Unit, the NIHR Health Protection Research Unit in Behavioural Science and Evaluation and Bristol Health Partners.
+These partners work with NHS trusts, local authorities and other service providers, integrated care systems, universities, Healthwatch and the NIHR Research Design Service South West.

-People in Health West of England is hosted by the University of the West of England (UWE Bristol) and has six staff.
-It is supported by an operational group which has ten public contributor members, alongside public involvement staff members.
+People in Health West of England is hosted by the University of the West of England (UWE Bristol).
+Work is conducted through two groups, a Steering Group which decides the network’s overall aims and what resources and capacity are available, and an Operational Group which develops and monitors the work plan.
+There are public contributors on both groups.
 People in Health West of England links to, and builds on, existing patient and public involvement activities already taking place in research, service delivery and commissioning in the region.

 This joined up approach to public involvement creates the opportunity for integrated and strategic involvement, where the public can have a strong voice in health research and care, helping to improve the health of people in the west.

-Alongside work to support public involvement in ARC West, People in Health West of England provides shared resources for involvement including:
+Alongside work to support public involvement in ARC West, People in Health West of England’s key activities are:

 More information and guidance about public involvement is available from: